 Kevin is currently exploring a career path in business strategy and development in non-profit political organizations.
 This past summer, Kevin interned at the Yankee Institute for Public Policy as a business development and policy research intern and as a state-based development fellow with the Charles Koch Institute in Washington, D.C.

 On campus, Kevin serves as the vice chairman of College Republicans, a student ambassador with the Office of Admissions, and as the associate style editor for the College’s Journal of Law & Public Policy.
 Kevin also serves as the pledge and rush chairman for the Alpha Phi Omega fraternity, as treasurer of the Alexander Hamilton Society, and as an active member of the fundraising committee for the College’s Law Society.
 Kevin has previously served as president of the GCC Roundtable Service Honorary and as a freshman Chapel leader.

-Deanna Joy Roepcke ’18 is a junior at Grove City College majoring in political science with a minor in Biblical and religious studies.
+Deanna Joy Roepcke ’18 is a senior at Grove City College majoring in political science with a minor in Biblical and religious studies.
 Deanna is from Langhorne, Pennsylvania.
 On campus, Deanna started an executive council of the American Enterprise Institute (AEI).
 Deanna is also the secretary for the College Republicans and vice president of the Hamilton Society.